-indicates that the port is an input port. indicates that it's an output port.
+Direction: indicates that the port is an input port. indicates that it's an output port.
 If the port is configurable, you can click the icons to change between input and output.

-for open circuit, and for closed circuit.
-Normal state: Click
+Normal state: Click open circuit, and for closed circuit.